CONTEMPL8git/Project-4-Group-4/README.md

 # Neural Network

-We created a Keras Sequential model, added the layers, and trained the model for predicting if someone has heart disease
+We created a Keras Sequential model, added the layers, and trained the model to predict if someone has heart disease

 ![image](https://github.com/CONTEMPL8git/Project-4-Group-4/blob/main/images/Neural-Network-Setup.png)